 Watching college basketball live on TV

 A basic cable subscription will get you a fair amount of NCAA basketball throughout the season, especially one that includes local channels, ESPN and Fox Sports 1.
-TBS, TNT and truTV — which are also included in most basic cable TV packages — are key channels to have when the tournament comes around, but offer few games during the regular season.
+TBS, TNT and truTV — which are also included in most basic TV packages — are key channels to have when the tournament comes around, but offer few games during the regular season.

 Regional sports networks like Fox Sports Networks and Stadium also broadcast NCAA games, but coverage is typically limited to programs within the region.
 Additionally, conference-specific channels such as ACC Network, Big Ten Network and Pac-12 Networks also offer college basketball games featuring teams from those conferences.